 Registered in England and Wales, Company number 7022117.
 Registered address: 86-90 Paul Street, London, EC2A 4NE.

-Leyton Solutions Limited is an Introducer Appointed Representative of UK General Insurance Limited, Insure For Travel Limited and Voyager Insurance Services Ltd who are all authorised and regulated by the Financial Conduct Authority.
+Leyton Solutions Limited is an Introducer Appointed Representative of UK General Insurance Limited, Insure For Travel Limited, Voyager Insurance Services Ltd and NDI Insurance & Reinsurance Brokers Limited who are all authorised and regulated by the Financial Conduct Authority.
 Leyton Solutions Limited is also an Introducer Appointed Representative of Blue Insurances Limited who is authorised by the Central Bank of Ireland and regulated by the Financial Conduct Authority for UK Business.